bertrandmc/til/aws/developer-associate-notes.md

 3. Isolation guarantees the individuality of each transaction, and prevents them from being affected from other transactions.
 4. Durability ensures transactions are saved permanently and do not accidentally disappear or get erased, even during a database crash.

+**Conditional Write Operations**
+Conditional writes are a way of asking DynamoDB to perform a write operation like PutItem , UpdateItem , or DeleteItem , but only if certain attributes of the item still have the values that you expect, right before the write goes through.
+You can have conditional PUT, Delete, Update and Transactions.

+**Batch Operations**
+BatchWriteItem, BatchGetItem

+**Optimistic Lock with Version Number**
+Optimistic locking is a strategy to ensure that the client-side item that you are updating (or deleting) is the same as the item in Amazon DynamoDB.
+If you use this strategy, your database writes are protected from being overwritten by the writes of others, and vice versa.
+With optimistic locking, each item has an attribute that acts as a version number.
+If you retrieve an item from a table, the application records the version number of that item.
+You can update the item, but only if the version number on the server side has not changed.
+If there is a version mismatch, it means that someone else has modified the item before you did.
+The update attempt fails, because you have a stale version of the item.
+If this happens, you simply try again by retrieving the item and then trying to update it.

 **DynamoDB TTL**
 Define an expiry time for your data.
 Expired items are marked for deletion and deleted.
 Great for removing old irrelevant data such as expired sessions, event logs, temporary data.